Agentscreator/mirro_app/IOS_MESSAGING_FIX.md

-# iOS Messaging Fix
+# Mobile Messaging Fix

 ## Problem
-Messaging (DMs) works on web but not on the native iOS app.
+Messaging (DMs) works on desktop web but not on mobile screens (both mobile web and native iOS app).

 ## Root Causes Identified

+1. **Hidden chat window on mobile** - The chat window was hidden on mobile screens with `hidden md:flex`
+2. **No mobile view for conversations** - Clicking a channel on mobile did nothing
-1. **Missing CapacitorHttp plugin** in iOS config - needed for proper HTTP handling
+3. **Missing CapacitorHttp plugin** in iOS config - needed for proper HTTP handling on native iOS
-2. **Missing NSAppTransportSecurity settings** - iOS blocks connections to Stream Chat API domains
+4. **Missing NSAppTransportSecurity settings** - iOS blocks connections to Stream Chat API domains
-3. **Relative API URLs** - iOS native app needs absolute URLs for API calls
+5. **Relative API URLs** - iOS native app needs absolute URLs for API calls
-4. **Missing connection timeout settings** - iOS WebSocket connections need explicit timeouts

 ## Changes Made